Natural Laxative Foods: Compare with drug store laxatives!

 Certain foods we eat have the characteristics of laxatives.
 We have to recognize the natural laxative foods and learn to increase our daily diet.

 Natural laxatives are safe and good and have no side effects.
-Over-the-counter can cause adverse health issues.
+Over-the-counter medications can cause adverse health issues.
 So your best bet is natural laxatives.
-Keep reading to know the best natural laxatives foods.
+Keep reading to know the best natural laxative foods.

 Natural Laxative Foods

-Why Prunes is a Great Natural Laxative Food?
+Why are Prunes a Great Natural Laxative Food?

 Prunes are nothing but dried plums.
 It has been in use for years as a natural laxative food for treating constipation.